 Don is a Freelance Consultant presently helping to establish a new not-for-profit foundation for landscape professionals to deliver projects that reach the highest environmental impact, with the lowest carbon footprint.
-Don’s past roles include Director of Organic Horticulture, after being Director of Horticulture at The Newt in Somerset.
-Prior to this, Don was Head of Landscapes and Horticulture at Mount Stuart and Head of Horticulture at the Eden Project, Cornwall where he played a key part in the transformation that turned Eden into the amazing gardens they are today.
-Before joining the award winning Eden Project Don was Director of Horticulture at Birmingham Botanical Gardens and Glasshouses.
+Don’s past roles include Director of Organic Horticulture at Garden Organic, Director of Horticulture at The Newt in Somerset; Head of Landscapes and Horticulture at Mount Stuart and Head of Horticulture at the Eden Project, Cornwall where he played a key part in the transformation that turned Eden into the amazing gardens they are today.
+Before joining the award winning Eden Project Don was Curator at Birmingham Botanical Gardens and Glasshouses.
 He has broad horticultural experience maintaining and developing both modern and historic gardens.

 Sara Redstone, Plant Health & Quarantine Officer, Royal Botanic Gardens Kew